balderdashy/sails/README.md

 module.exports = routes;
 ```

-As you will see when working more with Sails, one great feature is that by default, you do not have
-to define incoming routes to controller actions.
-This is talked more about in the
-<a href="https://github.com/balderdashy/sails/wiki/Routing">Routing page</a> of this wiki.

 Finally, restart the server by going to your node terminal and pressing control+c.
 Then enter the
 following.